kotlin-study-dh/kotlin-lotto-6/docs/README.md

 > Define: A collection of six unique LottoNumber (single game)

-- [x] validate collection size is 6
+- [x] validate collection size is exactly 6
-- [x] validate unique LottoNumber
+- [x] validate all LottoNumbers are unique
+- [x] check Lotto contains a LottoNumber
+- [x] compare one Lotto with another

 ## LottoMachine

-- [ ] create Lotto list from LottoPurchaseAmount
+- [x] create Lotto list from LottoPurchaseAmount
+- [x] crate WinningLotto from winning numbers and bonus number
+- [x] evaluate winning results by comparing Lotto with WinningLotto
+- [x] calculate rate of return

 ## NumberGenerator

-- [ ] generate random LottoNumber in the range 1 ..
+- [x] generate random LottoNumber in the range 1 ..
 45

 ## LottoPurchaseAmount

-- [x] validate amount is greater than 1,000
+- [x] validate amount is equal to or greater than 1,000
 - [x] validate amount is multiple of 1,000
 - [x] calculate number of purchased Lotto
 - [x] calculate rate of return

 ## Prize

-- [x] define prize for each rank
+- [x] define prize for each winning rank

 ## WinningLotto